FerosC101/BillMe/README.md

 </p>

 # BillMe

-A Finance Manager System where the user can Input an Income or an Expense, Graph is also available for a clear presentation.
+## Overview
+The BillMe application is designed to help users manage their financial transactions effectively.
+It features user management, transaction handling, data visualization, and an intuitive user interface.

-# Features of the BillMe Application
+## Features of BillMe

-## User Management
+### User Management
 - **User Registration**
   - Allows new users to register with a unique username and password.
   - Prevents duplicate registrations by checking for existing usernames.